Why is a Bank Factoring Company Better?

 “Banks are also regulated at the state/federal level,” Burnett added.
 “With a large number of rules, regulations, and laws to comply with, a bank factoring provider offers a more secure, trustworthy, reliable, and transparent client experience.”

-Contact us today to see how factoring with a bank can help your business grow.
+Contact us today at (+1) 205-607-0811 or fill out our free factoring quote form to see how factoring with a bank can help your business grow.

 Jim is the General Manager of altLINE by The Southern Bank. altLINE partners with lenders nationwide to provide invoice factoring and accounts receivable financing to their small and medium-sized business customers. altLINE is a direct bank lender and a division of The Southern Bank Company, a community bank originally founded in 1936.